simon-wolf/blog/_drafts/2025-04-30-breakfast.md

 Still not sure about whether I should heat it up or not, with some trepidation, I took an initial mouthful.
 And it was really delicious.
 Millions of people were not wrong!

-After eating I felt completely full and, even for someone used to large portion sizes, it felt like I'd eaten a lot. ...
+After eating I felt completely full and, even for someone used to large portion sizes, it felt like I'd eaten a lot.
+By lunchtime I wasn't particularly hungry and yet I'd had a morning run (part of my Couch to 5K plan) and been pretty active and definitely more than I would have been on a normal workday (my first breakfast was on Good Friday).

+First impressions were very positive.

 ## One-Off Or A Real Change?